Negligent Entrustment of a Motor Vehicle Attorneys

 They must demonstrate a theory of negligent entrustment.
 So Plaintiff must show the owner knew the individual driver was careless or reckless.

 What are the Two Theories of Negligent Entrustment?

 There are two fundamental theories of entrustment.
 Either method can establish liability.
 But these may depend on the state where the injured party resides.

 These theories include:

 - Actual Knowledge: By the plaintiff using this theory, he must show the insurance company, jury, and court reliable proof to meet his burden.
 So it had to be to an individual they knew unable to operate the motor vehicle safely.
 To prove this, it had to be a temporary loan.
 But the plaintiff must show the individual had a mental capacity issue.
 So it had to be something preventing them from operating a vehicle safely.
 But it could also be proof the driver was inexperienced or had a poor driving record.

-- Constructive Knowledge: This theory does not require the vehicle owner to have prior knowledge.
-So direct, particular notice of reckless or careless tendencies is not mandatory.
-Instead, this focuses on if it is a commonly known fact in the community.
-When this gets proven, the owner may then still become liable for their "constructive" notice.
+- Constructive Knowledge: This legal theory does not require the vehicle's owner to have prior knowledge of a particular previous lousy act by the defendant that made the loan negligent.
+Instead, this focuses on whether the defendant's bad behavior is a commonly known fact in the community.
+When and if this gets proven, the owner may still become liable for their "constructive" notice.
 (Everyone knew the person was unfit, so you should too).

 Negligent entrustment auto accident victims will face years of surgery, hospital and medical expenses, prescription pain killer addiction, and worse.